-A taxpayer identification number (TIN) is used by the Internal Revenue Service to process tax related documents, including tax returns, W-2s, or 1099 forms.
-Most U.S. citizens and permanent residents use their Social Security number as a TIN, but the IRS also accepts numbers it issues to people who do not qualify for a Social Security number.
-These numbers include the following:
+A taxpayer identification number (TIN) is used by the Internal Revenue Service (IRS) to process all tax-related documents and tax returns.
+Most United States citizens and permanent residents use their Social Security number as a TIN; the IRS issues special TINs to people who do not qualify for a Social Security number.

-- Employer identification number, or EIN, to identify businesses, estates and trusts.
+- Employer identification number (EIN): Issued to businesses, estates, and trusts.

-- Individual taxpayer identification number, or ITIN, provided by the IRS to nonresident and resident foreign nationals as well as their spouses and children who do not qualify for a Social Security number.
+- Individual taxpayer identification number (ITIN): Assigned to nonresident and resident foreign nationals as well as their spouses and children who do not qualify for a Social Security number.

-- Adoption taxpayer identification number, or ATIN, for individuals adopting a child for whom they cannot obtain a Social Security number before they must file their taxes.
+- Adoption taxpayer identification number (ATIN): Granted to individuals adopting a child for whom they cannot obtain a Social Security number before they must file taxes.

-- Preparer tax identification number, or PTIN, for professional tax preparers to use when preparing returns for other people.
+- Preparer tax identification number (PTIN): Issued to professional tax preparers to use when preparing returns for other people.

-Individuals and couples in the process of adopting a child who is currently residing in their homes may apply for an adoption taxpayer identification number if they cannot obtain a Social Security number for the child before their tax return is due.
-This gives them the opportunity to claim the child as a dependent for the current tax year.
-To apply for the number, they complete Form W-7A and send it to the IRS along with placement documentation related to the adoption.
-As an alternative, they may take the form and documentation to a local IRS walk-in office.
+Individuals and couples in the process of adopting a child who is currently residing in their home may apply for an adoption taxpayer identification number if they cannot obtain a Social Security number for the child before their tax return is due.

-Paid tax preparers apply for a PTIN through the IRS's online sign-up system or by sending Form W-12, IRS Paid Preparer Tax Identification Number Application and Renewal, to the IRS.
-Completing the paper version takes four to six weeks to process.
+Paid tax preparers apply for a PTIN.
 These professionals must renew their numbers each year and pay a fee to the IRS for both new and renewal PTINs.
 The IRS also has provisions for foreign tax preparers who do not have a Social Security number.